stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Multiline text
 Preserving line breaks in text requires the addition of \n in the text.
 Format the property as an expression to preserve this value.
-When used directly in a property, Stadium will escape the \ character and the line breaks will not show
+When adding text directly in a property (not as an expression), Stadium will escape the \ character and line breaks will not show.

 **Class name**
 ```css